Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 If you're saying, well, what the hell's going on here?

-I'm saying what the hell's going on.
+I'm saying what the hell's going on?

-The media reports for months how the leak of her name threatens national security, the blogs run nuts with this.
+The media reports for months how the leak of her name threatens national security.

-Even some Republicans cave because they're afraid of where this may go, so they got to distance themselves from supporting anybody who may have outed a CIA agent's identity.
+So they got to distance themselves from supporting anybody who may have outed a CIA agent's identity.

-But here's here's what here's what Patrick Fitzgerald said.
+But here's what Patrick Fitzgerald said.

 That's the date range where her name was identified.

-See, so we don't know.
+She said, we don't know.

-That was the whole purpose of the investigation.
+So that was the whole purpose of the investigation.

 So now Libby has been indicted on perjury and obstruction of justice, and that trial doesn't start until January.

-The trial doesn't start till J Fitzgerald said that uh uh witness uh jury selection uh probably takes six or seven days and he only take two weeks to present his case.
+Fitzgerald said that witness, a jury selection probably takes six or seven days, and it only take two weeks to present his case.

 You are not missing anything.

-You are not missing if you're asking, well, then what's this about if they didn't even look into whether she was classified, if it didn't even investigate whether uh leaking her name was a crime, what the hell was the investigation about?
+If they didn't even look into whether she was classified, if it didn't even investigate whether leaking her name was a crime, what the hell was the investigation About what the hell was it about if they didn't even look at that?

 So now we've got a process crime, which is Libby committed perjury and obstruction of justice during the investigation is something they weren't investigating.

-But what I was gonna say originally is just like the Republicans are excited about these hearings and these uh NSA and CIA leaks, so are a lot of people excited about the Libby trial because it's gonna put a lot of journalists on the stand.
+But what I was going to say originally is, just like the Republicans are excited about these hearings into these NSA and CIA leaks, so are a lot of people excited about the Libby trial because it's going to put a lot of journalists on the stand, going to request and subpoena a lot of their documents, if you will.

 No, it's not that I like this bump.

-This had I've got a frog in the throat today.
+I've got a frog in the throat today.

-A little uh like it's pulse nasal drip or something.
+A little pulse nasal drip or something.

 Welcome to the program.